Abzollo/LPN-Solutions/README.md

 # Learn Prolog Now!
 Solutions
-My solutions to the exercises and practical sessions of the online book "Learn Prolog Now!"
+My solutions (in SWI-Prolog) to the exercises and practical sessions of the online book "Learn Prolog Now!"

 # What to Know
 All problems are solved assuming we only have the knowledge gained so far at the time of the problem.